nielsing/yar/README.md

   -f  --forks            Specifies whether forked repos are included or not.
                          Default: false
   -n  --noise            Specify the range of the noise for rules.
 Can be
-                         specified as up to a certain value (-4), from a certain value (5-), between two values (3-5), just a single value (4) or the whole range (-).
-Default: -3 --depth            Specify the depth limit of commits fetched when cloning.
-Default: 100000
+                         specified as up to (and including) a certain value (-4), from a certain value (5-), between two values (3-5), just a single value (4) or the whole range (-).
+                         Default: -3
+  -d  --depth            Specify the depth limit of commits fetched when
+                         cloning.
+Default: 10000
-      --config           JSON file containing yar config.
+  -C  --config           JSON file containing yar config.
       --no-bare          Clone the whole repository.
 Default: false --no-cache         Don't load from cache.
 Default: false --no-context       Only show the secret itself, similar to trufflehog's